Adam-Lechnos/jenkins-active-repo-parser/README.md

 #### Outputs
 * Each repo list will be located within its own text file.
 * For users with no repos labeled, the text file will contain the work 'empty' respectively.
-* The Active Choice Parameter in Jenkins will parse the text file names into a dropdown list.
+* The Active Choice Parameter in Jenkins will parse the text file names into a dropdown list, with *example is the default.
 * A second Active Choice Parameter will then display the list of git repos inside the respective text file, per the previous selection.